 Can You Buy a Practice Right Out of Dental School?

 What if the standard advice to “find a private practice where you’ll see a lot of production as an associate and then buy” just won’t do it for you personally?
-What if you think you want to buy a dental practice straight out of dental school?
+What if you want to buy a dental practice straight out of dental school?

 It can happen.